tommasomoretti/nameless-analytics/README.md

 ### Client-Side Collection
 The **Client-Side Tracker** (GTM Web) is the system's intelligent agent in the browser.
 It abstracts complex logic to ensure reliable data capture under any condition.

-**Technical Capabilities:**
+#### Sequential Execution Queue
-- **Sequential Execution Queue**: Implements specific logic to handle high-frequency events (e.g., rapid clicks), ensuring requests are dispatched in strict FIFO order to preserve the narrative of the session.
+Implements specific logic to handle high-frequency events (e.g., rapid clicks), ensuring requests are dispatched in strict FIFO order to preserve the narrative of the session.

+#### Smart Consent Management
-- **Smart Consent Management**: Fully integrated with Google Consent Mode.
+Fully integrated with Google Consent Mode.
 It can track every event or automatically queue events (`analytics_storage` pending) and release them only when consent is granted, preventing data loss.

+#### SPA & History Management
-- **SPA & History Management**: Native support for Single Page Applications, automatically detecting history changes to trigger virtual page views.
+Native support for Single Page Applications, automatically detecting history changes to trigger virtual page views.

+#### Cross-domain Architecture
-- **Cross-domain Architecture**: Implements a robust "handshake" protocol to stitch sessions across different top-level domains.
+Implements a robust "handshake" protocol to stitch sessions across different top-level domains.
 The client performs a pre-flight request (`get_user_data`) to the server to retrieve identifiers stored in `HttpOnly` cookies (otherwise invisible to JavaScript) and then uses these values to decorate outbound links with the `na_id` parameter.

+#### Debugging & Visibility
-- **Debugging & Visibility**: Real-time tracker logs and errors are sent to the **Browser Console**, ensuring immediate feedback during implementation.
+Real-time tracker logs and errors are sent to the **Browser Console**, ensuring immediate feedback during implementation.

+#### ID Management
-- **ID Management**: The tracker automatically generates and manages unique identifiers for pages, and events.
+The tracker automatically generates and manages unique identifiers for pages, and events.

   | Cookie Name  | Renewed            | Example values                                                 | Description                                      |
   |--------------|--------------------|----------------------------------------------------------------|--------------------------------------------------|